In this tutorial, you’ll learn how to find the position of the last occurrence of a character in a string in Excel.

 - Copy and paste the code in the module window.

-Note that you need to save the workbook in the .XLSM format as it has a macro in it.
+Note that you need to save the workbook as the .XLSM format as it has a macro in it.
 Also, if you want this formula to be available in all the workbooks you use, you can either save it the Personal Macro Workbook or create an add-in from it.

 You May Also Like the Following Excel Tutorials: